PrasannaAdiga/tech-notes/golang/10_map.md

 - The map key must be a value that is comparable.
 - Elements in a map are not addressable.
 We can cannot take the address of an element in a map.
 - Maps are a reference type.
 The value of maps are shared across the program boundary.
 - Maps can not be used in the zero value state where as slices can be used.
-Maos has to be constructed.
+Maps has to be constructed.
 - Maps also uses value semantics similar like slices
 - We can create a map either by using make function literal construction similar way how we do in slices.
 - Maps are copied by reference hence it is not comparable with other maps.
+- We can have nil slice and empty slice.
+Where as we can not have nil map.
+We can have empty map through make command.
 ```
 // Sample program to show how to initialize a map, write to
 // it, then read and delete from it.